 Horii: In Dragon Quest IV, the dialogue doesn’t change that much whether you pick a male or female character.
 People did complain about that in DQIII (that there weren’t enough differences), so we had intended to include more places where it differed… but I just never got around to it. (laughs)

-Two commercials for DQIV from 1990.
-Both prominently advertise the “AI Features” right under the image of the game box.
+A DQIV commercial from 1990 which advertises the “AI Features” right under the image of the game box.

 Nakamura: I got the sense that you simply forgot there even was the option, for male/female heroes. (laughs)